Date: Thu, 2 Mar 2006

 "Golden plates?
 Neat!
 Can I heft them?"
 Marie pleaded.

 "Sure, but later," said Donny, agreeably.
-"And," he added, "as long as your doing so violates no teaching of the Church.
+"As long," he added, "as your doing so violates no teaching of the Church.
 Oh, wait.
-It does."
+It does.
+You're a girl."

 "What's IGOR stand for?" asked Little Jimmy Osmond.

 "I don't know, Little Jimmy," Donny admitted.
-"You see, I lost the Urim and Thummim before I could translate that part, and also, unfortunately, before even the tiniest particle of my wildly improbable story could be verified.
+"You see, the Urim and Thummim disappeared before I could translate that part of the Golden Platesand also, unfortunately, before even the tiniest particle of my wildly improbable story could be verified.
 But no matter, because I'm pretty sure IGOR stands for: Rock And Roll Robot!"

 Little Jimmy was confused.
 "But wouldn't that be"

 "See, it's very simple, Little Jimmy.
-You just sing into the garden hose spout, and finished LP records come out . . . back here . . . oh, darn it all.
-I forgot to make a hole back there!"
-Donny shouted in as near to an angry rock 'n' roll tone of voice as he could manage.
-Sort of like on "Down By the Lazy River."
+You just sing into the garden hose spout, and finished LP records come out . . . back . . . here . . . oh, darn it all.
+Why, I forgot to make a hole back there!"
+Donny shouted in as near to a rock 'n' roll tone of voice as he could manage.
+It was kind of funny, really (sort of like on "Down By the Lazy River").

-Then Donny began destroying IGOR, along with some of his mom's nice colonial style furniture and shag carpeting (not realizing that when rock stars tore up rooms, these were generally rooms owned by hotels or hookers or drug dealers, not their own mothers).
+Then Donny began destroying IGOR, along with some of his mother's nice colonial style furniture and shag carpeting (not realizing that when rock stars tore up rooms, these were generally rooms owned by hotels or hookers or drug dealers, not their moms).

 "Donny!
 You're tearing apart the whole room!"

-"Can't help it, Marie; I'm a little bit rock 'n' roll.
+"Can't help it, Marie!
 You wouldn't understand.
+I'm a little bit rock 'n' roll!
 Here, Little Jimmykick something!"

-In short order, Donny and Little Jimmy Osmond had kicked IGOR back into his constituent pieces of trash (which looked oddly at home among even the unwrecked colonial style furniture and shag carpeting).
+In short order, Donny and Little Jimmy Osmond had kicked IGOR back into his constituent pieces of trash (which looked, oddly, more or less at home among even the unwrecked colonial style furniture and shag carpeting).

 "Oh, Donny!
 Oh, Little Jimmy!
 Now how are we going to put out more records?" lamented Marie.
 "Also . . . which one of you scamps removed that sweater I was just wearing in the previous illustration?"

 "No time for that now, Marie" Donny explained patiently.
 "Right now, you need to get working on a new Rock And Roll Robot.
 Our nation needs us to sell more recordings of wholesome music but with a contemporary beat.
-It's the 1970s, after all, and oddly enough, America inexplicably seems to need us to do our sort of "thing" right now, strange to say."
-Donny shrugged.
+It's the 1970s, after all, and oddly enough, America inexplicably seems to need us to do our sort of 'thing' right now, strange to say," shrugged Donny.

 "You're right, of course, Donny," agreed Marie.
 "I'll get started immediately."
 And off she went.